jasongaylord/JasonGaylord.com/_posts/2013/2013-10-29-tsql-count-tables-views-sprocs-functions.md

 tags:  [archive,data]
 ---

 Have you ever needed to obtain a list or count of all tables, views, stored procedures, and functions in a database?
-It’s quite easy.
+It's quite easy.
 Simply copy the T-SQL from below to a query window, set the desired database and execute.

 ```sql
 SELECT * FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_TYPE='BASE TABLE'